kentlizardo/kentlizardo.github.io/_tabs/about.md

 **Ergonomics**

-I use a wired low-profile **Lily58 Pro**, using XDA keycaps.
+I use a wired low-profile **Lily58 Pro**, with XDA keycaps.
 I started off using the whole board with Qwerty then quickly switched to Colemak-DH with Callum style mods (34 keys).
 My mouse is a **Logitech MX Vertical**.

 **Art**